gp-dublincentral/jh-web/site/content/post/second-hand-shopping-in-the-north-inner-city.md

 * Don’t donate pieces that are really worn, out of shape and ragged - you are just putting the responsibility to dispose of them on someone else instead of doing it yourself!
 * Don’t justify buying new fast fashion on the grounds you will donate it afterwards - those pieces depreciate in quality so quickly that they will still end up in landfill very soon!
 This isn’t to shame anyone for buying cheap fast fashion - there are a lot of reasons (price, convenience, dress codes etc!) why we do but brands telling us its sustainable if we donate afterwards is just untrue!

 The North Inner City has some great charity/second hand shops.
 Check out the map here to find your nearest one: <https://maps.app.goo.gl/bhny1cvvK7kgpd9o8> (I included some bonus ones in Phibsboro too!)

 The full list (that I know of!) is below.
 My favs tend to be the Vincents shops - both on Sean McDermott Street and Dorset Street.
-I find them enjoyable to browse, they have decent changing rooms and tend to sort things by size and I have picked up some nice bits there.
+I find them enjoyable to browse, they have decent changing rooms and they tend to sort things by size and I have picked up some nice bits there.
 All round 10/10 shopping experiences!

 * Vincent's Sean McDermott Street, SVP House, Sean Mac Dermott Street Lower
 * SVP Vincent's Shop Dorset St, 59 Dorset Street Lower